 makes one dozen

-Preheat oven to 350ºF.
-Fill a 12-cup muffin tin with paper liners; set aside.
+Preheat oven to 400ºF.
+Grease one 12-cup standard size muffin tin; set aside.